Jho00/Jho00/README.md

 - Scripting chore tasks with **Node, Python, Shell**

-#### I am open to inte cooperation.
+#### I am open to cooperation.
 Please contact me if you have an ideas